 Consider buying a local SIM

-As stated previously, another option to avoid roaming is a local sim.
+As stated previously, another option to avoid roaming is a local sim (for instance, if you are going to the Netherlands you could pick up a Dutch sim with a lot of their carriers for ~£6).
 These keep the cost of calls and texts messages down and can be topped up with pay-as-you-go credit.
 This really is much cheaper and hassle free than paying for an add-on, or staying within strict confines when using free Wi-Fi.
 But remember that to use a local SIM you'll need an unlocked handset .

 Insure your phone

 The last thing you want while on holiday is to lose your phone or have it stolen.
 But it does happen.
 Make sure you're covered by taking out insurance.
 It could be covered in your travel insurance, but you'll have to make sure you have gadget cover included.
 You could also take out an independent mobile insurance policy that covers your phone for any loss or theft while abroad.